egeromin/Isomorphisms/docs/lstm-state.md

 - why is there this decay? and why is it so uniformly the case?
 Does this also depend on the simplicity of the model?
 - what does the shift mean?
+- why are currently hidden state and current state plots identical?